Big tobacco wants to sell 'safer' product, as report finds too many smokers

 The FDA advisory committee meeting is being held Wednesday, the same day that the Lung Association releases its annual report on tobacco use in the U.S. — a report that finds too many people still smoke.
 The report calls on FDA to more strongly regulate tobacco companies and to more publicly question their claims.

-Overall, it finds, 16.4 percent of adults or about 39 million people Americans smoked cigarettes in 2016.
+Overall, the report finds, 16.4 percent of adults or about 39 million people Americans smoked cigarettes in 2016.
 But that percentage rises to 28.6 percent of Native Americans and Alaskan Natives.

 “Americans who make less than $20,000 per year (26.7 percent) and Lesbian, Gay and Bisexual Americans (23 percent) have some of the highest smoking rates, and as a result, are at the greatest risk for tobacco-caused death and disease,” the report reads.
 More than a third of adults who live in public housing smoke.